nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - It can be opened in Notepad, or other text or code editors.

 ### Numeric
-- Consisting of the digits 0 to 9.
+- Consisting only of the digits 0 to 9.
+- Does not include the negative sign (-), the decimal point (.), spaces, or other symbols.

 [Return to Top](#table-of-contents)